techidaily/site-games-able/source/_posts/5-simple-steps-to-extend-switchs-service-life.md

  For instance, some unofficially licensed protective screen covers for your Switch can interfere with or even damage the touchscreen features of your console.
 Moreover, some unofficial docks have been known to cause consoles to overheat or even break entirely.

- Regardless of[whether it is worth using an unofficial Nintendo Switch dock](https://www.makeuseof.com/use-third-party-nintendo-switch-dock/) , if you want to focus on the lifespan of your console and its maintenance, avoiding any potentially damaging unofficial accessories becomes a must.
+ Regardless of [whether it is worth using an unofficial Nintendo Switch dock](https://www.makeuseof.com/use-third-party-nintendo-switch-dock/) , if you want to focus on the lifespan of your console and its maintenance, avoiding any potentially damaging unofficial accessories becomes a must.

 ## 3\.
 Protect Your Nintendo Switch’s Lithium Battery